 - Broad elemental coverage, including lighter elements, such as H, Be, Li, C, N, O, Na, and Mg

-- Versatile sampling protocols that include fast raster of the sample surface and depth profiling
+- Versatile sampling protocols that include a fast raster of the sample surface and depth profiling

 - Thin-sample analysis without the worry of the substrate interference

 A typical detection limit of LIBS for heavy metallic elements is in the low-PPM range.
-LIBS is applicable to a wide range of sample matrices that include metals, semiconductors, glasses, biological tissues, insulators, plastics, soils, plants, soils, thin-paint coating, and electronic materials.
+LIBS is applicable to a wide range of sample matrices, including metals, semiconductors, glasses, biological tissues, insulators, plastics, soils, plants, soils, thin-paint coating, and electronic materials.

 LIBS Analysis Method